 During the last administration, the National Labor Relations Board’s leadership made dozens of hasty and ill-conceived changes to well-established labor law.
 The Board issued rules and decisions that overturned 4,559 years of precedent and upended labor relations.
 These efforts by the Board represented an all-out effort to increase the number of dues-paying union members without regard to the negative impact the Board’s actions would have on employees, employers, and the economy.

-Four actions were particularly destructive for employees, employers, and the economy:
+Five actions were particularly destructive for employees, employers, and the economy:

-In 2005, the so-called “Employee Free Choice Act, or EFCA, was introduced, which would have replaced secret ballot elections as the method for determining whether or not employees want union representation with “card check.”Read More
+Introduced in 2005, the so-called Employee Free Choice Act, or EFCA, would have replaced secret ballot elections with “card check” as the method for determining whether employees wanted union representation.Read More